aFewThings/earlyPredictionOfDisorder/dataset summary/Experiments.md

 ### Input Format

 In their training guide they use LMDB files and these are hard to see inside.
-But I guess they followed [COCO annotation format](http://cocodataset.org/#format-data) rules.
+I guess they followed [COCO annotation format](http://cocodataset.org/#format-data) rules.

 ### Pose Order (COCO)